boscoh/inmembrane/customization.md

 ### General Parameters

 The input to _inmembrane_ is a FASTA formatted set of protein sequences.
 There are currently two different protocols (or 'workflows') - one for Gram+ bacteria (the default), and one for Gram- bacteria.
-The results are saved to a csv file as an output.
+The results are saved to a CSV file as an output.

 - `fasta`: the pathname of the FASTA file holding the protein sequences
-- `protocol`: switches between different protocols for analysising the proteomes
+- `protocol`: switches between different protocols for analysing the proteomes, currently you can choose between `gram_pos` and `gram_neg`.
 - `csv`: the name of the output file in CSV (Excel-compatible) format.
-Defaults to a file using the same filename as 'fasta'
+Defaults to a file using the same base filename as 'fasta'

 Both `fasta` and `csv` should usually be left blank by default, since the input file is usually specified directly on the commandline.